s-diniro/ioti-shields/QueryableComplexShield/README.md

 # Queryable complex shield

 This shield shows how to join two data streams together to support more complex use cases.
-The shield is also using simple JSON queries to filter streams events.
+The shield also uses simple JSON queries to filter streams events.
 The JSON queries are based on [JSONPath](https://github.com/json-path/JsonPath).

 To test your JSON queries, you can use the [JSONPath Evaluator website](http://jsonpath.herokuapp.com/).
 You can put the event data coming from the sensor in a JSON format and run the JSON queries against it.